 - Zig-zagged in Digimon Tamers where the Power Trio and Sixth Ranger all go Mega (Kenta and his partner MarineAngemon as well, by different means).
 Protagonist/partner Takato/Guilmon's Mega level does not show until he's beaten to the stage by Impmon (now Beelzebumon), though they still reach this stage, and every stage except Champion, before the rest of the team.
 They are also the only ones to get a further mode (Crimson Mode), with the aid of their "trusty steed".

 - Worst in Digimon Frontier.
-Everyone but The Hero and The Lancer stop getting more power a quarter of the way through the series (reaching the equivalent of Ultimate in other series), while those two get mode after mode after mode.
-Their Mega-equivalent forms are powered by borrowing the powers of the rest of the team, so finally, everyone not Takuya and Koji sees his or her role reduced to "transfer your powers to them and go hide behind something."
+Everyone but The Hero and The Lancer stop getting power a quarter of the way through the series (reaching the equivalent of Ultimate in other series), while those two get mode after mode after mode (surpassing Mega level).
+Their strongest forms are powered by borrowing the powers of the rest of the team, so everyone not named Takuya and Koji sees his or her role reduced to "transfer your powers to them and go hide behind something."

 - Sailor Moon is the first to receive new Special Attacks and Super Modes.
-In the anime she is also the only one to reach the Eternal Form and the only one who received upgrades every season, as opposed to the other Senshi who received upgrades in every arc of the manga.
+In the anime, she is also the only one to reach the Eternal Form and the only one who received upgrades every season, as opposed to the other Senshi who received upgrades in every arc of the manga.

 - Ryo was the only one who got a powered up armor in Ronin Warriors, doing so by taking the powers of four of the eight remaining armors, usually meaning his friends.